A Trupanion blog

 Understanding Cat Body Language and How to Help Your Feline FriendBy: Kelli Rascoe

-Cats are independent animals.
-They like to play, interact, and socialize — often on their own.
-Because of that, it may be hard to interpret when they’re trying to communicate with you.
+Cats are independent animals, but sometimes they do like to play, interact, and socialize.
+With that being said, it may be hard to interpret when they’re trying to communicate with you.
 Whether you have a kitten or a multi-cat household, the ability to understand cat body language is helpful for any pet owner.
-We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about cat body language and the benefits of understanding your furry family member.
+We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about cat body language and the benefits to understanding your feline friend.

-Why is it important to understand your cat’s body language?
+What is important to understand your cat’s body language?

-Have you ever looked at your cat and wondered what they were doing?
-For instance, does their posture or stance indicate that they’re in pain?
-Here Dr. Wilde points out key indicators of a cat communicating with its body –
+Have you ever looked at your cat and wondered they were doing?
+For instance, does their posture or stance indicate they’re in pain?
+Wilde points out key indicators of a cat communicating with its body -